 — Keep electrical products for at least seven years

 — Take no more than one short-haul flight every three years and one long-haul flight every eight years

 — Get rid of personal motor vehicles if you can – and if not keep hold of your existing vehicle for longer

-— Make at least one life shift to nudge the system, like moving to a green energy, insulating your home or changing pension supplier”
+— Make at least one life shift to nudge the system, like moving to green energy, insulating your home, or changing pension supplier”

 The idea behind this movement is simple: “Less stuff, more joy.”
 This campaign began Saturday, and its support is growing.
 You can do your part and help all of us avert climate disaster by making some shifts for a short time and taking The Jump.